dinde451/jarr.d1/Jarulfs_Guide.md

     1.  ### The Butcher

-This quest is present if you see a wounded townsman outside the church (in multi player it is always present).
+This quest is present if you see a wounded townsman outside the Church (in multi player it is always present).
 You will find The Butcher in a special red room on level 2.
 Killing him rewards you with The Butcher’s Cleaver in single player and a random magical item in multi player.